The power of a background in portrait photography

 For solid, clean, matte backgrounds, start with seamless paper, as fabric tends to wrinkle.
 Keep in mind that if you’re shooting on white, you’ll need to light that background separately, usually about a stop brighter than your model.
 That way, you’ll avoid muddy gray tones.

-“My recommendation for photographers looking to such an effect is not to neglect the power of a catchlight on the eyes and to carefully choose an outfit that will complement the idea of the pictures they are aiming for.”
+“My recommendation for photographers looking to achieve such an effect is not to neglect the power of a catchlight on the eyes and to carefully choose an that will complement the idea of the pictures they are aiming for.”

 Color gels